SAP/jenkins-library/documentation/docs/configuration.md

     serviceKeyCredentialsId: 'my_ANS_Service_Key'
 ```

-Optionally an event template in JSON format can be given, to overwrite or
+You can also create an event template in JSON format to overwrite or add
-add certain event details.
+certain event details.
 There are two ways to do this:

-1. One can either provide a event template JSON file, in which case the
+1. Provide an event template file in JSON format and set the
-   `eventTemplateFilePath` parameter needs to be set in the config file as
+   `eventTemplateFilePath` parameter in the config file as follows:
-   follows:

    ```yaml
    hooks: